wortley/dechecs/README.md

 ## License

 d&eacute;checs is licensed under the GNU Affero General Public License v3.
 Any file in this project that does not state otherwise is part of d&eacute;checs and copyright (c) 2024 Montagu Technologies.
+See the NOTICE file for the full notice.